 Medium-Length Hair with Ash Blonde Highlights

-Cool-toned ashy highlights are a sure way to brighten and add shimmer to your hairstyle.
+Cool-toned ashy highlights are a sure way to brighten and add shimmer to your medium-length cut and hairstyle.
 The contrast with the rich mocha chocolate hair enhances fair to neutral complexions.

 The dimension in this ashy brown hair with thin highlights works wondrous on a sleek and straight texture.